SoumyabrataBanik/open-webui-flake/README.md

 A continuously updated, declarative Nix flake for packaging [Open-WebUI](https://github.com/open-webui/open-webui).
 This project provides a robust, reproducible build of the latest version of Open-WebUI, ready for seamless integration into NixOS systems.

-**CURRENT VERSION:** 0.6.18
+**CURRENT VERSION: 0.6.18**

 ## Description

-Open WebUI is an extensible, feature-rich, and user-friendly self-hosted AI platform.
-This flake packages the entire application—from its Node.js frontend to its complex Python backend—into a single, self-contained derivation.
+Open WebUI is an extensible, feature-rich, and user-friendly self-hosted web interface for Large Language Models.
+This flake provides a self-contained package of the Open-WebUI frontend and backend server.

 By leveraging the power of Nix, this flake ensures that the package is built in a pure, hermetic environment.
 The result is a bit-for-bit reproducible artifact that is reliable, portable, and easy to manage.

+**Note:** This flake packages the Open-WebUI application itself.
+It does not include an LLM runner like Ollama, which must be installed and configured separately.

 ## Motivation